15 Amazing Things to Do in Novi Sad

 Everywhere I turn, whispers of the city’s rich heritage seem to echo.
 Grand squares like Freedom Square, lined with colourful Austro-Hungarian buildings, speak of a bygone era.
 The scent of incense from the Serbian Orthodox churches mingles with the murmur of prayers, transporting me to a time of deep faith and tradition.
 Museums brim with stories, from the grand collection of international art within the City Museum to the more intimate displays showcasing the unique tapestry of Vojvodina’s culture.

 But Novi Sad isn’t just a museum under the open sky.
-Stepping off the cobblestone streets, I can almost hear the lively chatter spilling out of cafes and the infectious rhythm of Balkan music.
+Stepping off the cobblestone streets, I can almost hear the lively chatter spilling out of cafes and restaurants, and the infectious rhythm of Balkan music.
 Outdoor markets overflowing with fresh produce and local crafts promise a feast for the senses, while trendy bars and hidden courtyards beckon with the promise of lively evenings.

 Did you know that Novi Sad was voted European Capital of Culture in 2022?